 Also, with some conditions, travel and time changes can affect things so you may unexpectedly need to take your medication.
-It isn’t much use to you down in the hold in your carry on.
+It isn’t much use to you down in the hold in your carry on luggage.

 The bags get thrown around by the baggage handlers which can result in damage to the bags and anything inside.
-Electronic devices, cameras etc are obviously quite susceptible to being damaged by rough handling.
+Portable electronic devices, cameras etc are obviously quite susceptible to being damaged by rough handling.

 I have actually seen bags fall off of the baggage train on their way to the aircraft.
 Imagine the damage that can do.

-Also, items like cameras and tablets are things which are popular to steal so keep them with you in your carry on.
+Also, items like cameras and tablets are things that are popular to steal so keep them with you in your cabin baggage.

 Pretty obvious this one but it is amazing how many people put their passports, tickets etc in their checked luggage.